SebDelile/SebastienDelile_12_02082021/README.md

 This needs you to have Docker installed on your device ([see documentation](https://docs.docker.com/))

+### `npm run containers-build`

+build the image for both the frontend and the backend API

 ### `npm run containers-start`

-run an image for the frontend on port 3000 (with hot reload) and an image of the backend api on port 3001.
+run an image for the frontend on port 3000 (with hot reload) and an image of the backend API on port 3001.

-It uses docker-compose to build both images and run them (deamon mode)
+It uses docker-compose to run both images in deamon mode.
+It first builds the unavailable image(s) if needeed.

 ### `npm run containers-end`